 Nearly a decade later it was learned that the District was not fully complying with the limitations set forth in the District's Procedure No. 4260P(C).
-This led to a review hearing before a pro tem hearing examiner, Mr. Dufford, who ordered minor changes to the use restrictions but otherwise continued these restrictions in effect, including the restrictions on the non-school use of the stadium.
+This led to a review hearing before a pro tem hearing examiner, Mr. Dufford, who ordered minor changes to the use non-school use of the stadium.